TylerJang27/CellSimulation_cs308/README.md

  * **GameOfLife1.xml**: a basic Game of Life simulation with all values specified
  * **GameOfLife2.xml**: a basic Game of Life simulation with some values specified
  * **GameOfLife3.xml**: a basic Game of Life simulation with random values
- * **GameOfLife4.xml**: a basic Game of Life simulation with parametrized random values
+ * **GameOfLife4.xml**: a basic Game of Life simulation with parametrized random values for a hexagonal grid
+ * **GameOfLife5.xml**: a basic Game of Life simulation with all values specified for a hexagonal grid
  * **Percolation1.xml**: a basic Percolation simulation with all values specified
  * **Percolation2.xml**: a basic Percolation simulation with some values specified
  * **Percolation3.xml**: a basic Percolation simulation with random values